ADULTS, COUPLES

 Ben works with people experiencing anxiety, depression, OCD and chronic emotional distress, helping them understand the underlying emotional patterns that may be contributing to their difficulties.

 His approach encourages clients to explore the thoughts, feelings and internal conflicts that sit beneath symptoms, rather than focusing solely on managing them.
-Alongside Transactional Analysis, Ben incorporates mindfulness to help clients become more aware of their internal experiences and respond to them with greater compassion.
+Alongside TA, Ben incorporates mindfulness to help clients become more aware of their internal experiences and respond to them with greater compassion.

 By making sense of these patterns, clients often develop a greater sense of calm, emotional resilience and wellbeing.